CICE-Consortium/Icepack/README.md

 ## More information

-"Quick Start" instructions are available in [README_v1](https://github.com/CICE-Consortium/Icepack/blob/master/README_v1), and instructions for setting up standard tests (e.g. regression, restart) are in [README.test](https://github.com/CICE-Consortium/Icepack/blob/master/README.test).
+Detailed and searchable online documentation of Icepack can be found at https://cice-consortium.github.io/Icepack.
+In this documentation, a [“Quick Start”](https://duvivier.github.io/Icepack/icepack_1_introduction.html#quick-start) subsection is available with instructions for running the model.
+A [“Testing”](https://duvivier.github.io/Icepack/icepack_3_user_guide.html#testing-icepack) subsection with instructions for setting up standard tests (e.g. regression, restart) is also available.

+In-progress documentation (not yet merged into the main repo): https://duvivier.github.io/Icepack

 [check this]   The [wiki](https://github.com/CICE-Consortium/Icepack/wiki) page contains links to additional information, e.g.
 - complete documentation
 - larger files such as the gx1 grid, land mask, and forcing files
 - testing data